yxzuz/SkyVista/README.md

 ```
 .\env\Scripts\activate
 ```
-5. Install all requirement in requirements.txt and make sure you use python 3.12
+5. Install all requirements in requirements.txt and make sure you use python 3.12
 ```
 pip install -r requirements.txt
 ```